Thopic/chordialement/README.md

                          layout_args={'spacing': 0.01, 'internal_chords': True, 'nuplets': True},
                          data=df)
 ```
-Additionnally, if in need of precise control, you can add new chords manually:
+Additionally, if in need of precise control, you can add new chords manually:

 ``` python
 fig, ax = plt.subplots()